Bronzdragon/CSDE/README.md

 ## Roadmap

-Planned features still in the development pipeline
+Planned features still in the development pipeline:
 1. Pick a license.
 2. Colouring the speech bubbles per character (based on the avatar, if possible).
+3. When automatically creating a text node, try to set the actor to the previous conversation participant (if there is one).

-## Built With
+## Built Using

 * [JointJS](http://jointjs.com/) - A flowchart/diagramming library.
 * [NodeJS](https://nodejs.org/en/) + [Electron](https://electronjs.org/) - For turning a javascript app into a Desktop app.